fskelly/flkelly-cloudblog/content/post/2022/poc-vwan-avs/index.md

 ## How do I connect my on-premises environment to AVS in a quick and simple way?

 There are a few patterns available for connecting [Azure VMware Solution][Azure VMware Solution] to your on-premises network.
 There is specific guidance for PRODUCTION deployments here [here](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/scenarios/azure-vmware/eslz-network-topology-connectivity).
 The option we are talking about here is for a different use case.

-A POC type environment or smaller environments for testing with a plan to grow after the fact.
+**Specific use case:** A _**PoC (Proof of Concept)**_ type environment or smaller environments for testing with a plan to grow after the fact.

 Azure Virtual WAN is one of the easy ways to get this accomplished.
 Below, we are going to work through an example.

 ## What are we going to deploy?